British theatre director (born 1957)

 Career

-In his early 20s, Leveaux became assistant to Peter Gill at Riverside Studios.[3]
-When the Studios became bankrupt he was one of a group who occupied the building illegally to keep it running until it was reestablished legitimately.[3]
 While taking a break in New York City, he discovered Eugene O'Neill's play, A Moon for the Misbegotten, and revived it at Riverside, starring Frances de la Tour and Ian Bannen.
 The production transferred to the West End and Broadway (1984).[3]
 Bannen again starred, opposite Kate Nelligan in the Broadway version.

-He was associate director of the Donmar Warehouse, under Sam Mendes' artistic directorship.
-His revival of the musical Nine at Donmar in 1996 transferred to Broadway in 2003 with Antonio Banderas, where he received a nomination for the Tony Award, Best Direction of a Musical and the musical itself won the Tony Award as Best Revival of a Musical.
-He directed Electra (1997), for which Zoë Wanamaker received an Olivier Award.[6]
-He received the Olivier Award nomination for Best Director for his 1999 revival of Tom Stoppard's The Real Thing.[3][7]
+He was the associate director of the Donmar Warehouse, under Sam Mendes' artistic directorship.
+His revival of the musical Nine at the Donmar in 1996 transferred to Broadway in 2003 with Antonio Banderas, where Leveaux received a nomination for a Tony Award for Best Direction of a Musical and the musical itself won the Tony Award for Best Revival of a Musical.

-In 2003 he revived Tom Stoppard's Jumpers for the Royal National Theatre in London.
+In 2003, he revived Tom Stoppard's Jumpers for the Royal National Theatre in London.
 This then toured the UK regions before eventually transferring to Broadway in 2004.[3]

 He directed Cyrano de Bergerac (2007) on Broadway, starring Kevin Kline, with Ben Brantley writing in The New York Times:

 "Mr. Leveaux, the British director of the exquisite-looking Broadway productions of "Nine" and "Jumpers," does pretty better than most of his peers, which is his blessing and his curse.
 (Even "Fiddler on the Roof," in his hands, suggested a Vogue layout on Shtetl Chic.)
-He also has a strong sentimental streak, tempered by his aesthetic sense.
-He is the perfect man to bring "Cyrano" into the 21st century, presenting the play's flowery sensibility without making audiences feel they’ve been doused in perfume."[8]

-Michael Riedel Controversy
+Michael Riedel controversy

 Work